JESUS

 Institute for Pastoral Training in a Bible teaching

-ministry and in leadership training as well as editing
+ministry and in leadership training as well as editing and

 desk-top publishing.
 Various courses are conducted,